jerodgoode/vLLM-Mistral7b-Demo/README.md

 </pre>
 - Python copies its interpreter and standard libraries into a new isolated folder (vllm-env/)
 - It updates the shell’s $PATH so that when you type python or pip, it points to the copies inside vllm-env/, not your system ones.
-- Because the environment is active, you’re upgrading pip inside the venv only.
-This ensures you have the latest installer before you start adding packages like vllm or torch
+- Upgrades pip inside the venv to ensure the latest installer before adding packages.

 ### 2. Install PyTorch